Maldives Inland Revenue Authority: Tourism Goods & Services Tax Act

 The Tourism Goods and Services Tax (T-GST) Act came into effect on January 1, 2011.
 Under the Act, T-GST is charged on the value of goods and services supplied by tourist resorts, tourist hotels, guest houses, picnic islands and tourist vessels, and on certain other services supplied by places providing services to tourists in the Maldives.
 The tax rate under the Act was 3.5%.
 The T-GST Act was abolished following the commencement of the Goods and Services Tax Act.

 Goods & Services Tax Act

 In October 2011, the T-GST regime was repealed and replaced by the Goods and Services Tax (GST) Act.
 The GST Act came into effect on 2 October 2011, and expanded the tax to all sectors of the economy.
 The Act imposed a GST at the rate of 3.5% from 2 October 2011 to 31 December 2011 and 6% from 1 January 2012 to 31 December 2012.
 The GST rate on “tourism goods and services” increased to 8% on 1 January 2013 and to 12% on 1 November 2014.

-The GST rate on "general" goods and services remain at 6% from 1 January 2012.
+Following the COVID-19 pandemic GST rates were revised upwards from 1st January 2023.
+The current rates are 16% for the tourism sector and 8% for the general sector.